Is There a Dimmer Outlook Ahead for The Home Depot Inc. (HD)?

 Bernstein, on the other hand, stated in their research note that they expect to see HD reach a price target of $337.
 The rating they have provided for HD stocks is “Mkt Perform” according to the report published on December 06th, 2022.

-Volatility was left at 2.14%, however, over the last 30 days, the volatility rate increased by 1.84%, as shares sank -0.11% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +16.04% upper at present.
+Volatility was left at 2.17%, however, over the last 30 days, the volatility rate increased by 2.15%, as shares surge +0.31% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.16% upper at present.

 Insider Trading